 It comes with a rechargeable battery which can last up to 20 days!
 This way, your pet will get accustomed to the shock without having any interruptions.
 The device also has an effective range of 500m that makes it usable in almost all areas of your house or garden!

 Furthermore, the collar receiver comes with dual-channel support, which means that you can train two dogs simultaneously using a single remote!
-The collar comes with a warranty of 1 year.
-It’s an added backup for you if your collar malfunctions within the first year of purchase.
+But to enjoy this feature you have to buy separate collars for your pets.
+This electric discharge collar comes with a warranty of 1 year.
+It’s an added backup for you if your regular collar malfunctions within the first year of purchase.

 This collar claims to be 100% safe for dogs since there are no spikes or sharp edges on them; they will only receive a gentle vibration during a correction.
 Thus, you won’t have any problems if you want to train your dog by yourself at home instead of spending money on a pet trainer!

-If you are looking for a shock collar that will last for a long time without any issues, this is definitely the right option!
-It’s easy and simple to use which makes it more reliable than other similar products out there.
+If you are looking for a type of collar for your Labrador Retriever that will last for a long time without any issues, comes with a water-resistant design and has multiple color options, this is definitely the right option!
+It’s easy and simple to use and is backed up by an excellent customer service which makes it more reliable than other similar products out there.

 How to choose a shock collar for your Lab?

-When you are in search of a good shock collar for your Lab, there are many things that you should consider first.
+When you are in search of good electric training collars for your Labrador Retriever, there are many things that you should consider first.
 Choosing the wrong type of shock collar can cause harm to both you and your pet which is why it’s essential to understand what works and what doesn’t in this case!
 Here are some features that make excellent electronic collars.

 A good quality electric dog collar will allow you to adjust the stimulation level according to the requirements.
 It will ensure that your dog does not get hurt during training sessions or while using the device.
-So, look out for this feature while choosing an electric dog collar for your pet.
+So, look out for the offered levels of stimulation while choosing an electric dog collar for your pet.

 When you are searching for a good quality electric collar for dogs, look out for pet collars that have been designed by keeping both the tastes and smells of your dog in mind.
 This way, you’ll be able to avoid unpleasant odors on your pet’s fur and skin while using the device!